 Liver: Can’t Live Without It

 For those of you who don’t know what the liver is all about – or even where it is in the body – here’s a quick update.
-Weighing roughly 3 pounds on average, the liver is a 4-lobed organ that is located in the upper-right part of the abdomen, under the diaphragm.
-It is also the largest glandular organ in the body, and has some rather incredible functions that help to keep us alive.
+Weighing roughly 3 pounds on average, the liver is a 4-lobed organ.
+It is also the largest glandular organ in the body and has some rather incredible functions that help to keep us alive.

 When it comes to ensuring that our bodies remain toxin-free, by filtering roughly 1.5 quarts of blood every minute.
 With all of the potentially dangerous pathogens and toxins in the blood, without this critical function, we wouldn’t last very long.
 Beyond that, the liver is also responsible for producing bile, which is crucial for digestion.
 Without eliminating toxins and taking in essential nutrients, we would be in very bad shape.
 As if that wasn’t enough, the liver also helps to clot the blood, thus preventing internal bleeding.
 Finally, the liver even produces certain proteins that the body needs for proper metabolic activity.
 Clearly, the liver serves some rather important functions in the body, and while life without a liver wouldn’t immediately be fatal, it would be an unpleasant road towards certain death.
 Most estimates say that without a liver, most people wouldn’t survive for more than a year… and that downward spiral wouldn’t be pretty.